 Flail Mowers - Berta, BCS, And Bellon Brands

-These heavy-duty mowers feature a horizontally-mounted drum with numerous sets of hinged blades mounted to it.
+Flail mowers feature a horizontally-mounted rotor with numerous hinged (flailing) blades that pulverize a variety of materials in a single pass: Cover Crops, Weeds, Grass, and Brush up to 1” diameter.
+These heavy-duty mowers are the most forgiving mower type in rocky conditions due to the fact that the blades can easily “fold back” when hitting a hard object.
 The blades “flail” out by centrifugal force (at a drum speed of about 3000 rpm) to pulverize material.
 Flail mowers are excellent for reducing mowed material to a very small size for quick incorporation/breakdown into the soil.
 They are very popular for cover crops for this reason.
 A six-foot tall cover crop can be reduced to 2” – 4” pieces in a single pass and left evenly distributed across the width of the mower.

 Because of the time and horsepower required to “grind up” the material that is being mowed, the taller and denser the material is, the slower this type of mower typically has to travel (unlike a Cutter [sickle] Bar Mower, which only cuts material off at the bottom and therefore doesn’t care how tall it is…or a Brush Mower, which will give a decent cut at higher speeds but just not grind the material up much).